 No statutory benefits are provided.
-(Some maternity and child health care and welfare services are provided under Family Allowances, below.)
+(Some health care and welfare services are provided to mothers and children under Family Allowances, below.)

 Ministry of Public Function, Labor, and Employment provides general supervision.

 Managed by a tripartite council and a director, the National Social Security Fund administers the program.